Éamonn an Chnoic: Death

 After many strange vicissitudes, O'Ryan arrived at the Hollyford (Áth an Chuilinn) home of his kinsman Tomás Bán Ó Dubhuir, also known as Dubhuir Broc ("Badger Dwyer"), on a rainy evening in 1724.
 O'Ryan had been pursued for two days by a posse of redcoats and was exhausted.
 Even though O'Ryan had stood godfather at the baptism of his son, Dwyer let him in and, hoping to collect the £300 reward, beheaded O'Ryan with a hatchet while he slept.
 Upon bringing the severed head to the county seat of Cashel (Caiseal), however, Dwyer learned to his chagrin that O'Ryan had been pardoned two days previously and that no reward would be given.
 Even so, O'Ryan's severed head was confiscated and displayed spiked upon Cashel Gaol for several days, until some local men removed the head and delivered it to the former outlaw's sister, Sally O'Ryan.

 According to the local oral tradition, O'Ryan's body lies buried at Doon (Irish: Dún Bleisce), while his sister, Sally O'Ryan of the Hill, buried her brother's severed head in the Catholic cemetery at Foilachluig, in the civil parish of Toem, in the half barony of Kilnamanagh Upper, near the site of his assassination at Hollyford.
-According Mangan, "the precise spot is marked on sheet 45 of the Ordnance Survey of Tipperary as the grave of Eamonn an Chnoic."
+According to Mangan, "the precise spot is marked on sheet 45 of the Ordnance Survey of Tipperary as the grave of Eamonn an Chnoic."

 In 1962, the grave was found to have been dug up.
 What was believed to be O'Ryan's skull was taken to the nearest Catholic Church, blessed, and then reburied.
 In 1963, Matthew Ryan, a relative of the outlaw and retired officer in the United States Navy, erected a tombstone: